 - Master limited partnerships are often compared to other yield vehicles such as corporate bonds due to their distribution feature.

-- The spread between the AMLP and BBB corporate credit indices widened very slightly by 1 bp for the week ended March 1, a neutral indicator for the relative value between the two asset classes increased.
+- The spread between the AMLP and BBB corporate credit indices widened by 9 bps for the week ended April 26, therefore the relative value gap between the two asset classes increased.
 The spread remains wide relative to historical levels.

-Some market participants have speculated that since corporate rates are near historic lows and cannot go much lower, now could be an opportune moment to rotate into equities and out of corporate debt if one has a long term holding period, especially as equity has upside potential from growth that debt does not.
+Some market participants have speculated that since corporate rates are near historic lows and cannot go much lower, that now could be an opportune moment to rotate into equities and out of corporate debt if one has a long term holding period, especially as equity has upside potential from growth that debt does not.
 In such an environment, MLPs such as the Kinder Morgan Energy Partners (KMP), Enterprise Products Partners (EPD), Targa Resources (NGLS), and MarkWest Energy (MWE) may outperform BBB corporate credit.

-From a shorter term perspective, the spread between MLPs and BBB credit widened very slightly (by 1 bp) for the week ended March 1, which was relatively neutral for the relative value between the two (we do not view a 1 bp move as material).
+From a shorter term perspective, the spread between MLPs and BBB credit widened by 9 bps last week, increasing the relative value opportunity between the two asset classes.
 Most market participants expect corporate credit rates to remain relatively low in the near future, which could play out into a persistently wide spread as long as rates remain low.
 Investors considering playing the spread between corporate credit and MLPs should therefore consider their individual holding periods and the difference in expectations across different time horizons for this particular strategy.